- 1 How can I monitor my students' / teachers' actions in a Lesson?

 A wrong answer should go to "this page" in my lesson.
 But after the student answers it, the student goes to the next page.

-- See adding/editing a lesson and Maximum Attempts in Lesson settings.
-If maximum attempt is set to 1, then the student will be advanced to the next page after they choice a wrong answer that is sent to "this page".
+If the maximum attempt is set to 1, then the student will be advanced to the next page after they choose a wrong answer that is sent to "this page".
 If it is set to 2, after the student selects the wrong answer the 2nd time they will be sent to the next page.
 This can be used to keep the student out of an endless loop when than can not answer a question correctly.

 I have a 4 answer multiple choice question.
 I can only seem to save the first two answers, their jumps and feedback.
 Any edits on the last answers, their jumps and feedbacks are not saved.
 Moodle does not tell me there is anything wrong.
 Same thing happened with a Content page.
 I can not seem to get the last two descriptions change after I save an edit.
 GRRRRR!